 Most houses constructed prior to World War II were wired using the knob-and-tube method, a system that is now obsolete.
-They are more difficult to improve than modern wiring systems and are a fire hazard.
+They are more difficult to improve than modern wiring systems and can be a fire hazard.
 Knob-and-tube wiring is supported with ceramic knobs and runs intermittently though ceramic tubes beneath framing and at locations where the wires intersect.
-Whenever an inspector encounters knob-and-tube wiring, s/he should identify it as a defect and recommend that a qualified electrician evaluate the system.
-The following are a few reasons why inspectors should be wary of this old wiring system:

 - Knob-and-tube wiring is more vulnerable to damage than modern wiring because it is insulated with fiber materials and varnish, which can become brittle.

 - Some insurance companies refuse to write fire insurance for houses with this type of wiring, although this may be remedied if an electrician can verify that the system is safe.

 To shed liability, inspectors should recommend that knob and tube wiring systems be inspected by a qualified electrical contractor.